 "For the quality of espresso produced with this machine, it’s an excellent option for those who have a keen interest in espresso but are unwilling to spend thousands of dollars," our reviewer wrote.

 Of course, the high-end cost comes with high-end features: a built-in burr grinder, digital temperature control, and a sensor for when it’s time to clean the machine.
 You can purchase the product in three bold colors—stainless steel, cranberry red, and black sesame—and easily find it in-store and online at your preferred retailer.

-When searching for espresso machines, you’ll notice they are often divided into three categories: semi-automatic, fully automatic, and super-automatic.
-All that this shows is how hands-on the brewing process will be.
-Semi-automatic machines, for example, are the most hands-on, requiring users to load the coffee grounds themselves and, most importantly, control how long the espresso shot is pulled.
+Semi-automatic is the most hands-on category of espresso/cappuccino makers, requiring users to load the coffee grounds themselves and, most importantly, control how long the espresso shot is pulled.
 You'll likely want a dependable coffee grinder as well.
 This process is more laborious, yes, but semi-automatic machines are the most popular variety for household use.